Savannah Spurlock disappearance: ‘Somebody knows something,’ says missing woman’s mom

 Her comments came during an interview Friday with WKYT-TV, the three-week anniversary of the disappearance.

-At the same time, Ellen released a new photo of her daughter that was taken just before she disappeared.
+At the same time, Ellen released a new photo of her 22-year-old daughter that was taken just before she disappeared.
 She told Fox News it was taken two weeks before she was reported missing.

 SAVANNAH SPURLOCK DISAPPEARANCE: HOME TIED TO MAN QUESTIONED IN KENTUCKY MOM CASE SEARCHED, POLICE SAY